Video graphics array (VGA)

 On the other hand, VGA cables have several advantages.
 They are widely compatible and can be used with almost any device that has a VGA port.
 They are also relatively inexpensive and easy to use.
 Furthermore, because they transmit analog signals, they can be used with older equipment that does not support digital video standards.

-VGA Cable in Cybersecurity
+VGA cable in cybersecurity

 In the realm of cybersecurity, the VGA cable plays a somewhat indirect but nonetheless important role.
 As a medium for transmitting video data, the VGA cable can be a potential vector for cyber attacks.
 For example, an attacker could potentially intercept the analog signals transmitted over a VGA cable and reconstruct the video data.